Get a free, no obligation personal loan quote with rates as low as 6.99%

 Retrofit Program

 The Retrofit program offers incentives for various energy-efficient measures pertaining to lighting, HVAC, and manufacturing.
 Eligible applicants include commercial spaces, industrial facilities, institutional buildings, multi-family buildings, and agriculture facilities.
-Eligible projects are ones that provide sustainable energy savings during peak demand times.
+Eligible projects provide sustainable energy savings during peak demand times.

 Small Business Lighting Program

-Small businesses with under 50 employees can apply to the Small Business Lighting Program, which provides up to $2,000 in funding to replace a businesses’ lighting with energy-efficient lighting.
+Small businesses with under 50 employees can apply to the Small Business Lighting Program, which provides up to $3,000 in funding to replace a business’s lighting with energy-efficient lighting.

 Energy Affordability Program

-Depending on your income, you could be eligible for financial support to assist you with your electricity costs through the Energy Affordability Program.
-Some applicants may be eligible for support with energy-efficient upgrades, and some might be eligible for a free home assessment.
+Depending on your income, you could be eligible for financial support to assist with electricity costs through the Energy Affordability Program.
+Some applicants may be eligible for support with energy-efficient upgrades, and others might be eligible for a free home assessment.

-This credit is available to Ontarians living in northern communities to help offset the higher energy costs faced by those living in the North.
-Eligible applicants could receive up to a $127 credit per year.
+The Ontario Trillium Benefit (OTB) includes 3 refundable tax credits, including the Northern Ontario Energy Credit (NOEC).
+This particular credit is available to Ontarians living in northern communities to help offset the higher energy costs faced by those living in the North.
+Single individuals with no children can qualify for up to $180, and couples and single parents may be eligible for up to $277.

-The Yukon offers rebates to energy consumers who purchase heat-recovery ventilators, insulations, appliances and more through the Good Energy Rebates Program
+The Yukon offers rebates to energy consumers through the Good Energy Rebates Program.
+Eligible applicants can get money back for costs associated with the following:

 Most of PEI’s energy-efficiency rebates and programs are offered by Efficiency PEI.